 • Drainage at the surgical site

-Anticipating surgery can be stressful and part of the anxiety can arise out of not fully understanding out-of-pocket expenses associated with a proposed surgery.
-At PrecisionCare Surgery Center, we believe it is important to make patients aware of their potential financial expense prior to their procedure.
+Anticipating surgery can be stressful.
+At PrecisionCare Surgery Center, we believe it is important to do our part to make patients fully aware of their potential financial expenses prior to their procedure.

 If your procedure is not covered by insurance, full payment is required at the time of service unless other arrangements are made in advance.